 Before You Leave

 Ensure you have all of your ID’s and documents (and a pen) on hand, not packed in your main luggage.
 VERIFY YOU HAVE PROPER ID’S NOW, DON’T WAIT UNTIL JUST BEFORE YOU DEPART!
-As of January 23, 2007, passports are required for all US and Canadian citizens traveling internationally via air, and should be valid for at least 6 months after travel date.
+Passports are required for all US and Canadian citizens traveling internationally via air, and should be valid for at least 6 months after travel date.